toolsallegory/allegory-public/README.md

 This repo is open so we can learn from you.

 Please comment or suggest:
-- What parts of Allegory's infra or codebase are most useful to open?
+- What parts of Allegory's infrastructure or codebase would be most useful to open?
 - Have you built or struggled with similar problems?
-- Would you use these components if they were modular + documented?
+- Would you use these components if they were modular and documented?

-Create an [Issue](github.com/toolsallegory/allegory-public/issues) or join the [Discussion](github.com/toolsallegory/allegory-public/discussions).
+Create an [Issue](https://github.com/toolsallegory/allegory-public/issues) or join the [Discussion](https://github.com/toolsallegory/allegory-public/discussions).

 ---